activecat/dating-website-django/README.md

 Step 3: **Download source code** from repository [3].
 The easiest way is to click "Code" and then "Download ZIP" on this webpage.
 Extract it and you will get a folder: `dating-website-django-master`.

 Step 4: Now you can **run it locally**.
-Using Windows Command Prompt or PowerShell, run commands:
+Using Windows Command Prompt or PowerShell,

     cd Downloads\dating-website-django-master
     python manage.py runserver